Package 'DiscreteGapStatistic'

 pi

 Numeric vector.
-Vector of probabilities adding up to 1; it is recommended that names of elements are character strings.
-Alternatively, pi can be list of vectors as previously described with length equal to 'nQ'.
-Notice that the list elements need not have same vector names.
-The order of pi vectors in the list will be reflected in the resulting simulated matrix.
-This alternative ideally assumes that questions are independently distributed.
+Vector of probabilities adding up to 1.
+Alternatively, pi can be list of vectors as previously described with length equal to nQ.
+This case, notice that that the vectors within the list can be different.
+The order of the pi vectors in the list will be reflected in the resulting column names.
+If dataClass = 'ordinal' it is required that vector names of pi be integers and decimals or other numeric values should be avoided.
+If dataClass = nominal and pi vector names are numerical, these will remain characters.

 Value